Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 Commercial shampoo and hair conditioners treat your hair chemically.
-Regular use will cause damage to your hair and scalp and why
+Regular use causes damage to your

 The mildness of Fuller's Earth is your safeguard for the skin on your scalp.

-Fuller's Earth absorbs oil, regulates the production of oil and sebum by the hair follicles
+Fuller's Earth absorbs oil, regulates production sebum by the hair follicles

 detangles and straightens hair, and adds strength repairing split ends